HazyResearch/deepdive/doc/browsing.md

 ----

-## Typical Schema in DDlog/DeepDive
+## Typical schema in DDlog/DeepDive
 DeepDive applications written in DDlog typically use multiple relations falling into one of the following categories:

 1. Relation that holds source (input) data